Parenting Tips

 At School

-- Encourage projects that align with children’s interests.
+- Encourage projects that align with their interests.

 - Foster peer collaboration and student-driven learning.